segmentio/segment-docs/src/protocols/starter.md

 ---

 > info "Early Access Preview"
 > The Segment Starter Tracking Plan is in early access preview.
 This means that it is currently under development, and its features and behavior might change before it is generally released.
+For more information, [contact us](mailto:beta@segment.com).

 With Segment, you can track the myriad events that are important to your organization the way you want to track them - the possibilities are endless.
 But when you're just getting started, what do you track first?
 Over the years, we've helped countless organizations think through what they need to track, and recommended the best way to do it.
 With Segment tracking plans you can start out strong with some common Track events.